-Reclining the seatback can reduce the effectiveness of the seat's safety belt in the event of a collision.
+Reclining the seatback can cause an occupant to slide under the seat's safety belt, resulting in severe personal injuries in the event of a collision.

 The control is located on the outboard side of the seat cushion.

 Press to raise or lower the front portion of the seat cushion.